What You Eat Impacts Your Mental Health

 Nutritional psychiatry is a growing field that focuses on the impact of diet and nutrition on mental health.
 Research suggests that what you eat affects your brain as much as the rest of your body.

 The food you eat impacts your brain due to the close connection between the gastrointestinal system (known as the gut) and the brain.
-This connection is often referred to as the "second brain" due to the intricate network of interactions between the two systems.
+This connection is often called the "second brain" due to the intricate network of interactions between the two systems.
 [2]

 The gut is home to trillions of bacteria.
-Most of them are beneficial and play a vital role in synthesizing neurotransmitters that send chemical messages to the brain to regulate sleep, pain, appetite, and mood.
+Most are beneficial and vital in synthesizing neurotransmitters that send chemical messages to the brain to regulate sleep, pain, appetite, and mood.
 [3]

-The production of serotonin, a crucial neurotransmitter that helps to regulate sleep and appetite, mediate moods, and inhibit pain, is primarily produced in the gut.
-In fact, 95% of serotonin is produced there.
+Serotonin, a crucial neurotransmitter that helps regulate sleep and appetite, mediate moods, and inhibit pain, is primarily produced in the gut.
+95% of serotonin is produced there.
 [4]

 Your food choices also influence the health of gut microbe colonies, which in turn affect your brain and mental health.
 Research suggests that eating a diet rich in diverse foods that support the health of the gut microbiome is crucial for optimized mental health.
 [5]